CUBRID/cubrid-manual/en/install.rst

 | * Linux family 64 Bit(Linux kernel 2.4, glibc 2.3.4 or higher)      |                  |                     | is required)                         |
 +---------------------------------------------------------------------+------------------+---------------------+--------------------------------------+

-(\*): Requires a 500 MB of free disk space on the initial installation; requires approximately 1.5 GB of free disk space with a database creating with default options.
+(\*): Requires a 500MB of free disk space on the initial installation; requires approximately 1.5GB of free disk space with a database creating with default options.

 Beginning with 2008 R4.0, CUBRID Manager Client is not automatically installed when installing the CUBRID package.
 For this reason, if you require CUBRID Manager you must install it separately.
 The CUBRID can be downloaded from http://ftp.cubrid.org.